Va1orance/Stern/README.md

   LH/RH: 49.92% | 50.08%
 ```

-It is designed to optimize SFBs, Redirects, Alternation, LSBs, and One hands.
+It is designed to optimize SFBs, Alternation, Redirects, and LSBs in that order.
 Note*: In recent studies, redirects may not have as much of an effect as initially thought.

 ## Design Process